One sewing machine.

 One big idea about very, very small things.

-I, Julie Peasley, am the Particle Zookeeper.
-I am the sole seamstress, product designer, conceptualizer, mail packager, inventory manager, chief operating officer, proofreader, driver, and emailer.
+Hi!
+I'm Julie Peasley, owner of The Particle Zoo and head Particle Zookeeper.
+I am the seamstress, product designer, researcher, mail packager, inventory manager, proofreader, web programmer, driver, and emailer.
 I have had a lifelong interest in cosmology, the quantum world and theoretical physics.
 The particle plushies idea came about after attending a physics lecture and a craft show in the same weekend.
 The lecture was by Dr. Lawrence Krauss at UCLA entitled "The Beginning and End of Time" in July 2007.
-A couple of difficult physics books later (including Lisa Randall's Warped Passages), I realized that the individual particles seemed to have various "personalities" that could be "felted out" as soft toys with relative ease.
+A couple of difficult physics books later (including Lisa Randall's Warped Passages), I realized that the individual particles seemed to have various "personalities" that could be "felted out" as soft toys.
 I did not know how to sew and borrowed an ancient sewing machine to make the first prototype: a photon.
-I soon learned the basics of sewing and bought a new machine.
+I soon learned the basics of sewing and bought a new machine and started adding other particles from The Standard Model.
+Soon, physicists and physics bloggers around the world were requesting different particles and so I rushed to include all the known particles -- and many of the unknowns!

-After reading The Particle Odyssey by Chistine Sutton/Frank Close/Michael Marten and Gordon Kane's The Particle Garden, my adventure with particles began.
-(Later, I met Christine at my CERN talk and Gordon Kane ordered some particles - total awesomeness!)
+After reading The Particle Odyssey by Chistine Sutton/Frank Close/Michael Marten and Gordon Kane's The Particle Garden, my adventure with particles continued.
+(Later, I met Christine at my CERN talk and Gordon Kane became a customer - total awesomeness!)

-If you want to hear more about how the business started and my story, the Launch to Greatness people interviewed me for their podcast.
+If you want to hear more about how the business started and my story, the Launch to Greatness podcast interviewed me for an episode on entrepreneurs.

 Wonderfest Science Festival, Berkeley, California, November 2008.